 What Documents Do You Need for an SBA Loan?

 Personal Background Statement

-For the first portion of your SBA loan requirements, most SBA lenders will ask for a written statement detailing your personal background.
-This should include things like previous addresses, names you’ve used, criminal records, educational background.
-Think of it like a snapshot biography that includes personal information verifiable through outside sources.
+Most SBA lenders will ask for a written statement detailing your personal background.
+This should include previous addresses, names you’ve used, criminal records, and educational background.
+Think of it like a biography that includes personal information verifiable through outside sources.